REMOVAL IN HOT SPRINGS

 Impacted wisdom teeth can develop cavities and cause pain and discomfort; they can also damage the neighboring teeth.
 The gum tissue around the area of the impacted wisdom tooth can become swollen and develop gum disease.

-Should these symptoms or complications occur, Dr. Lance Porter recommends the removal of the wisdom teeth.
+Should these symptoms or complications occur, Porter Dental Health Clinic recommends the removal of the wisdom teeth.
 He performs simple extractions in the office; more complex extractions may require a referral to an oral and maxillofacial surgeon.

 How Do I Know if I Need a Wisdom Tooth Removed?